openresty/luajit2/README.md

 ## Miscellaneous

+* increased the maximum number of allowed upvalues from 60 to 120.
 * various important fixes for bugs in the JIT compiler and the VM which have not been merged in upstream LuaJIT.
 * removed the GCC 4 requirement for x86 for older systems like